ICO Marketing | 10 Tips for 2019

 Keep in mind that you will have to maintain your Telegram Group forever, as shutting it down would crush your communities trust in your project.
 This should not be taken lightly.

-- The first thing is to link your Group on your website and include it in your automated email communication.
+- Link the Group on your website and include it in your automated email communication.

 5. Work with the right marketing agencies

-You will notice that there are a plethora of ICO marketing agencies - most of which are frankly not worth the exorbitant fees they charge.
+You will notice that there is a plethora of ICO marketing agencies - most of which are frankly not worth the exorbitant fees they charge.
 Some however, are worth the money.

 The key to finding the right marketing agency is twofold: